-You can upload it as is and make sure to link it back to your blog where readers can find more of your great content!
+You can simply upload it as is and be sure to link back to your blog where readers can find more of your great content!

-By uploading your content to a document sharing site, you are simply presenting your content in a different format: a document format.
+By uploading your content to a document sharing site, you’re simply presenting your content in a different format.

-Now people will have the convenience of reading your content online or downloading it to their computer so that they can read it offline.
+Now people will have the convenience of reading your content online or downloading it to their computer where they can read it offline.

 Also, most document sharing sites have easy embed options.
-This way, readers who like your document can easily embed and share your document on their site – exposing you to an even greater audience!
+This way, readers who like your content can easily embed and share your documents on their site or others – exposing you to an even greater audience!

 Here are a few document sharing sites for you to check out: